 The task force may be contacted through any of the members.

 Work Zone Technical Subcommittee is chaired by the State Work Zone Safety and Mobility Manager.
 The technical team is tasked with the discussing, evaluating, processing and reporting to the main committee those technical issues that are raised at the task force committee meetings.
 Team members representing each of the regions are:

 Work Zone Safety Products Team evaluates work zone related safety products for possible use in Washington.
-The team includes members Marty Weed, Frank Newboles, Steve Haapala and other region contacts as appropriate for evaluation purposes.
-If you have a question about a traffic control device or if a specific device has been evaluated by WSDOT contact Marty Weed.
+If you have a question about a traffic control device or if a specific device has been evaluated by WSDOT contact Steve Haapala.